KxSystems/kx-vscode/README.md

     *Enable TLS encryption on kdb connection (optional)*

-1. Tell the Visual Studio Code extension which port to connect to.
+1. Tell the Visual Studio Code extension which configuration to connect to.

-    To do this,
+    To do this, right-click the relevant connection configuration in the KX side bar and select **Connect kdb server**.

+    A success message is displayed in the bottom, right-hand corner of the screen.

+    FIXME You can now ???

 ### Connect to an instance of kdb Insights Enterprise